 This section tells you what kinds of prescription drugs are "excluded."
-This means Medicare does not pay for these drugs.
+This Medicare does not pay for these drugs.

-If you get drugs that are excluded, you must pay for them yourself.
 We won't pay for the drugs that are listed in this section (except for certain excluded drugs covered under our enhanced drug coverage).
 The only exception: If the requested drug is found upon appeal to be a drug that is not excluded under Part D and we should have paid for or covered it because of your specific situation.
-(For information about appealing a decision we have made to not cover a drug, go to Chapter 9, Section 6.5 in this booklet.)
+(For information about appealing a decision we have made to not cover a drug, go to Chapter 9, Section 7.5 in this booklet.)

+If the drug is excluded, you must pay for it yourself.
 Here are three general rules about drugs that Medicare drug plans will not cover under Part D:

 - Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
-These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology, or their successors.
+"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - O Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
+These reference books are the American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.
 If the use is not supported by any of these reference books, then our plan cannot cover its "off-label use."